 Mary Dwyer is a long-time student of Fr.
 Thomas Keating and has been practicing Centering Prayer since the 1980s.
 In the early 1990’s, she lived at Chrysalis House, a contemplative live-in community experiment blessed by Fr.
 Thomas.

 Mary received her undergraduate degree from Georgetown University in economics.
 After a few years at Chrysalis House, she went back to school and became a licensed clinical social worker and practiced this vocation for the next 15 years, all while maintaining her commitment to the contemplative life and to the mission of Contemplative Outreach.

-Lindsay Boyer is a spiritual director specializing in working with those who are uncomfortable with institutional religion; She is Contemplative Outreach Coordinator for Brooklyn NY and an adjunct professor at General Theological Seminary, where she teaches about digital spiritual practice; and the author of Centering Prayer for Everyone, published by Cascade in May 2020.
+Lindsay Boyer is a spiritual director specializing in working with those who are uncomfortable with institutional religion; She is Contemplative Outreach coordinator emeritus for Brooklyn New York and an adjunct professor at General Theological Seminary, where she teaches about digital spiritual practice; and the author of Centering Prayer for Everyone, published by Cascade in May 2020.

 Joy Andrews Hayter is a scientist and spiritual director who finds centering prayer practice fundamental to our journeys of transformation: surrendering to God’s presence and action, we can participate more fully in the interrelated, luminous web of creation.
 Joy is Coordinator of the Centering Prayer program at Mercy Center in Burlingame, CA, and facilitates Introductory Workshops and retreats.
 She loves the questions that come up, as opportunities for us all to look more deeply into our experience of the prayer.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to discern what God’s will is–his good, pleasing and perfect will.
-Romans 12:2
+Then you will be able to discern what God’s will is — God’s good, pleasing and perfect will.